iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___2.7.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.cdc.general 5 reviews"/>
 </p>

+> Great Information from a group of individuals whom I respect!<br> :date: __2020-05-30 01:17:02__

+> This is great CDC mobile app you can get the lastest updates and news reports also.<br> :date: __2020-05-25 18:18:31__

+> Acts on constructive feedback immediately and a great source of relevant information during a global pandemic.
+Never mentioned disinfectant injections and also very fact focused.<br> :date: __2020-05-25 08:54:42__

+> Thank you so much!<br> :date: __2020-05-24 21:38:09__

 > Awsome<br> :date: __2020-05-22 21:10:05__

 > Great app for all humanity.<br> :date: __2020-05-20 19:40:13__